-At the centre of this loop walk is a wet heathland area.
 The trail meanders through the surrounding woodland and at times dips into the wet heathland.
 The walker gets to explore the diversity of fauna in these two distinct areas along the walk.

 Heathland is one of the oldest recognised ecosystems in the world.
 The term Heathen was originally coined to represent those people who lived in heathland away from the major townships.
 The first part of the trail takes you under a canopy of eucalypts - Silver-leaf Stringybark and Narrow-leaf Peppermint.
 The Peppermint trees have a finer bark and smaller leaves.
 If you find a fresh leaf, crush it and smell the peppermint.
 If you are walking in Spring you will encounter many bright yellow 'rods' along the way, the Spike Wattle in bloom.
 You might also spot Sweet Wattle with its pale yellow to white and ball-shaped flowers.
 Among the many bird species that call this area their home, keep an eye out for Honeyeater birds.
 They can be found feasting on the blossoms of eucalypts and banksias and prising insects from the bark of trees.
 Although the walk is quite level overall, you might notice the path gently ascending at first before dropping slightly into the wet heathland area.